 - 1/2 tsp kosher salt

-- Make the Pie Dough: If you are making fresh pie dough, make it now and set it into the refrigerator to chill.
-(See recipe link below for my favorite pie crust recipe.)
+- Make the Pie Dough: If you are making fresh crust, make it now and set it into the refrigerator to chill.
+(See recipe link below for my favorite pastry crust recipe.)

 Apple Raspberry Filling

 - Prep the Apples: Set out a large bowl of water and add the juice of one lemon to the water.

 - Peel each apple and put the peeled apples in the lemon water.
 When you've peeled all the apples, core and slice the apples.
 Put the apple slices back in the water as you work.

 - Cook the Apples: Drain the apples and put them in a large pot with brown sugar, cinnamon, cloves, and salt.

 - Cover the pot and cook the apples on medium heat until the apples are soft but not mushy, about 20 minutes once the apples start simmering.
 Stir the apples occasionally as they cook.